Professor Geoffrey Driscoll Nursing Scholarships for Haematology and Related Nursing

 There was however, in the Haematology ward at St Vincent’s, a degree of support from the nursing staff that was quite unexpectedly remarkable.
 Not only as a patient but as a doctor, Geoff knew that his chance of recovery was slim.
 He depended on the expertise of the medical practitioners who treated him, but it was the professional and consistently high level of nursing care that made his day-to-day existence, under such trying circumstances, tolerable.

 His family wanted to mark this very special man’s life by establishing a scholarship.
-The Professor Geoffrey Driscoll Scholarship for Haematology and Related Nursing is their way of saying thank you to all those specialist, caring nurses and to encourage more to take up the study of haematology and related blood disorders, so they too can continue to make an indelible impact on other patients’ medical journeys.
+The Professor Geoffrey Driscoll Scholarship for Haematology and Related Nursing is their way of saying thank you to all those specialist, caring nurses and to encourage more to take up the study of haematology and related blood disorders, so they too can continue to make an incredible impact on other patients’ medical journeys.